MariamIbrahim127/PetTest/can_we_deploy.md

 ## Defects

+- The Get functionality is failing to work successfully, so all tcs related to it are failing.
+  - Get a pet by valid ID - Failed
+  - Get a pet by invalid ID format - Failed
+  - Get a pet with non-existing ID - Failed - Returns 201 but should return 400 or 404
+  - Get a pet with ID = 0 - Failed - - Returns 201 but should return 400 or 404
+  - Get a pet with special characters in ID - Failed - Returns 201 but should return 400 or 404
 - The edit functionality is failing to work successfully, so all tcs related to it are failing.
   - Update an existing pet successfully.
   - Update a pet with invalid ID format.